 - Your initial costs.
-Beginners’ Course with NAC is currently £45 for 3 sessions of training (£30 for Juniors).
-Once you have successfully completed your course, and you have decided to join our club you will need to pay joining fees to Archery GB, the East Midlands Archery Association and the Northamptonshire Archery Association in addition to the club.
-These annual fees at present total £85 per year for seniors 25 years of age and over, £41 for young adults (18 to 24 years) and disabled, and £21 for Juniors.
+The costs for a beginner’s course with NAC can be found here.
+Once you have successfully completed your course, and you have decided to join our club you will need to pay joining fees to Archery GB, the East Midlands Archery Association and the Northamptonshire Archery Association in addition to the club fees.
+You can find details of these fees here.
 The largest proportion of these costs go to ArcheryGB to cover insurance and other benefits, you can read more about this here.

 - Shooting Fees.
 When you shoot at NAC you will also need to pay a shooting fee which varies depending on where the club is shooting and the cost of the venue we hire.
-At Sywell, John Ashby and Indoor Archery, the cost is £3 per session for adults and juniors pay £2.
-We also have an option to pre-pay shooting fees when you pay your membership fees.
-This fixed sum will result in savings if you shoot once a week or more.
-Full details of all these costs are available from our membership secretary.
+See the table below to give you an idea of costs of membership for 23/24.

 - Bow Hire for Newbies.
 During you first few weeks of shooting you may hire a bow and arrows from the club for £1 a session.

 - DO’s and DON’TS.
 Once you have decided that you would like to buy your own equipment, there are a few do’s and do nots.